 In any split in which your workouts are spread over three consecutive days, typically one is leg day.
 Then the question is, how do you organize your upper body work over the remaining two days to maximize rest for each muscle?
 If you hit chest and back one day and shoulders and arms the next, you’re going to stress delts, biceps, and triceps on both days.
 This is because front delts and triceps assist on chest presses and dips, and rear delts and biceps assist on almost every back exercise.
 Any split that results in this double-stress for shoulders and arms is going to reduce your growth-inducing recuperation for those areas.

 The best solution is the push-pull workout split.
 Exercises in which your elbow joints are straight at contractions (bench presses, shoulder presses, pushdowns, etc.) are pushers.
 Exercises in which your elbow joints are bent at contractions (rows, pulldowns, barbell curls, etc.) or in which you lift vertically (deadlifts, shrugs, etc.) are pullers.
 Pushers and pullers are divided into separate workouts.
 So, in a push-pull routine, you work chest, front and side delts, and triceps in a push workout, and back, rear delts, traps, and biceps in a pull workout.
+(You may prefer to work rear delts with front and side delts.)
 This allows you to train bodyparts twice weekly or twice every eight days with sufficient time to recuperate between workouts.

 PUSH-PULL WORKOUT SPLIT BASICS